Skip to Content

 The hypoallergenic status of a Bernedoodle largely depends on its genetics and the type of coat it inherits.
 While no dog is entirely hypoallergenic, some breeds, like the Poodle, are known to produce fewer allergens than others.

 A significant source of allergens in dogs is a protein found in their dander, saliva, skin cells, urine, and feces.
-Dander, which contains this protein, is released when a dog sheds their fur.
+Dander is released when a dog sheds their fur.
 People with dog allergies typically react to this protein when it gets into the air.

 Bernedoodles can inherit the Poodle’s curly, less-shedding coat.
 Such a coat tends to release fewer allergens, making these Bernedoodles more suitable for people with mild allergies.
 Conversely, if the Bernedoodle inherits the straighter, more shedding coat of the Bernese, it might release more allergens into the air.